Helping Someone with Memory Loss

 Gets disoriented driving or walking in places that were formerly very familiar

 Your loved one’s healthcare provider will do a complete physical exam.
 He or she will ask about prescription and over-the-counter medicine use.
 The healthcare provider will also look at the person’s diet, health history, and overall health.
 If needed, brain imaging will be done.
 A memory problem may be caused by:

 If you’re caring for someone with memory problems, these tips may help.
 You may be able to help the person keep his or her confidence, independence, and dignity for as long as possible.

 Be flexible and patient.
 Help the person try to remember what he or she can.

 Make it easier for the person to remember new information.
 For instance, keep new information simple and repeat it often.
 Break down new activities into small steps.

 Learn what to expect.
-For example, managing irritation may be easier if you understand your husband can’t remember how to unload the dishwasher because of his disease.
-It is not because he doesn’t want to be helpful.
+For example, managing irritation may be easier if you understand that your loved one can’t remember how to unload the dishwasher because of the disease.
+It is not because your loved one doesn’t want to be helpful.

 Seek help from family and friends.